 Local vendors and products are used throughout the hotel, freshly brewed coffee is delivered to your room each morning, and complimentary bikes are available to roam the city.

-Don't forget to check out Frannie and the Fox for brunch and enjoy the cozy courtyard after a busy day of sightseeing.
-The Socialite rooms with two king-sized beds are perfect for a Charleston girls weekend.
+Don't forget to check out Frannie and the Fox for brunch and enjoy the cozy courtyard (pictured above) after a busy day of sightseeing.

 The Vendue - this has become my backup hotel when I'm having a really hard time finding a decent rate in the French Quarter.
 Rooms of all shapes and sizes are available here, including interior rooms with no windows, hence why I'm usually able to find a doable price.

-The rooftop bar is one of my favorites in the city and the location can't be beat as it's steps away from the waterfront.
+The rooftop bar is one of my favorites in the city and the location can't be beat as it's steps from the waterfront.

 Marriott Hotels in Charleston